Well hey there. Welcome. I’m Mike Marcotte. I’m a 30-something living in downtown Minneapolis.

 I’m proud to be a Minnesota native.
 Yeah, winter isn’t always fun, but the summer makes up for it.

 Like many of you, my journey has provided its challenges.
 I lost my mom to cancer when I was a senior in high school.
 My dad suddenly passed away from a stroke when I was 24.
-Those experiences forced me to make decisions people don’t go through at an early age.
+Those experiences forced me to make decisions people shouldn’t go through at an early age.
 Then in 2014, I was diagnosed with epilepsy.
 That quickly forced me become more in-tune with my well-being.
 Every day, I keep my head up high, my attitude in check and keep striving to do my best.
 It’s what my parents would have wanted.

 I’m a go, go, go kind of guy.
 My Google Calendar is well laid out so I maximize time.
 Sitting still doesn’t feel right.
 I always want to help and discover.
-I volunteer my time emceeing events and serve on a gala committee or two.
-A recent benefit I helped organize raised over a quarter million dollars.

 Give Me The Mike combines the best of Minnesota with traveling advice.
 I made traveling a priority in my life years ago, but only recently came to discover how much I enjoy travel writing.
 My articles are catered to the LGBT community (I truly came ‘out’ in 2011), but don’t let that label stop you heterosexuals from clicking around.